1995parham-learning/1995parham-learning.github.io/src/content/docs/netherlands/amsterdam.md

 Located north of River IJ with 96,000 inhabitants (2018), an emerging, unpolished post-industrial area, a unique green landscape and historic Amsterdam Waterland villages.

+## Amsterdam Nieuw-West

+> the westernmost neighborhoods of the city

+The residential neighborhoods of Amsterdam Nieuw-West, with almost 156,000 inhabitants (2018), were built after the Second World War.
+It consists of the city districts:
+De Aker, Geuzenveld, Nieuw Sloten, Osdorp, Slotermeer, and Slotervaart.